cartoon-raccoon/awesome-hardware-hacking/README.md

 - [Fluke 87V](https://www.fluke.com/en-us/product/electrical-testing/digital-multimeters/fluke-87v)
   - _Tip: avoid Flukes.
 They're great, but they're priced so high because they're designed for professional electricians and government/corporate applications, where trust and a long chain of auditing is required.
 You can get a multimeter with an almost equal feature set and build quality as a Fluke for a lot cheaper._

-_Microscopes_
+#### Microscopes

+_Microscopes are often needed when reversing modern embedded devices, as they contain extremely tiny SMD components.
+They are useful tasks such as getting the board number off a tiny IC, or for looking at traces in the PCB itself._

 - [Unbranded 600X Digital Microscope](https://www.aliexpress.com/item/32846603691.html)
 - [Celestron Digital Microscope](https://www.amazon.sg/Celestron-MicroDirect-Handheld-Microscope-44316/dp/B01MF5KMBL/)
 - [ANNLOV 1-1200X 7in Digital Microscope](https://www.amazon.com/Microscope-ANNLOV-Maginfication-Electronic-Adjustable/dp/B087311SKR/)
 - [Andonstar](https://www.aliexpress.com/store/700244) is a fairly reputable brand, available on AliExpress/Banggood.

-_Function Generators_ (WIP) (UNI-T)
+#### Function Generators (WIP)

-- _Not as important for hardware hacking, but useful if you're tinkering with electronics in general.
+_Not as important for hardware hacking, but very useful if you're tinkering with electronics in general.
 Some oscilloscopes come with a built-in function generator, so you can look out for those._

-_Power Supply Units_
+#### Power Supply Units

 - [MDP-P905 Mini Power Supply](https://www.aliexpress.com/item/33056122346.html)
 - [Hantek Power Supply](https://www.aliexpress.com/item/1005003642478236.html)